 Although a teaching license is required for admission to the program, teaching experience is not.
-However, students who complete degree requirements prior to completing one year of teaching experience must teach for one year to be eligible to apply to the Massachusetts Department of Education for licensure as a Specialist Teacher of Reading.
+However, students who complete degree requirements prior to completing one year of teaching experience must teach for one year to be eligible to apply to the Massachusetts Department of Elementary and Secondary Education for licensure as a Specialist Teacher of Reading.

 Varied career opportunities await degree recipients.
 Many graduates seek positions as general education classroom teachers, where their expertise in reading and writing assessment and instruction enables them to provide exemplary instruction to students of all performance levels.
 Others use their newly acquired depth of knowledge to specialize in literacy assessment and instruction.
 In this case, degree recipients meet requirements for positions as reading and literacy teachers, specialists, and coaches.

 Coursework (28 cr)

 Coursework includes the study of current research and practice in acquisition and development of reading and writing, classroom and clinical assessment of reading and writing, and analysis of commonly used assessments and instructional materials.

 - SED LS 560 Introduction to Language & Language Acquisition (4 cr)

 - SED LS 627 Critical Analysis of Children’s and Young Adult Literature (4 cr)

 - SED LS 762 Literacy Acquisition and Development: Addressing Individual Strengths and Needs (4 cr)